avrilemay/invoiceProcessingTool/README.md

 ### Description
 This project is an invoice processing tool that automates the extraction of important information from scanned or digital invoices.
 The tool uses OCR (Optical Character Recognition) and various Python libraries to identify, extract, and validate the text within invoices.
 Additionally, it offers translation capabilities and provides a user-friendly interface to correct and confirm the extracted data.

+This is a group project developed by Avrile Floro, Aude Hennino, and Maxime Bronny.

 ### Features
 - **OCR Integration:** Uses Tesseract for text recognition in images.
 - **Data Extraction:** Automatically extracts key information such as invoice number, date, total amount, and line items.